October 3, 2019

-The Los Angeles Philharmonic Association is currently seeking an:
+The Los Angeles Philharmonic Association is currently seeking a:

 Founded in 1919, the Los Angeles Philharmonic Association's mission is to perform, present, and promote music in its varied forms at the highest level of excellence to a diverse and large audience, both at the Walt Disney Concert Hall and the Hollywood Bowl.
 The Los Angeles Philharmonic Association is dedicated to continuing its pre-eminent status in the music world of the 21st century.

-Under the supervision of the Director of Artistic Planning, this position is responsible for programming and administration of the LA Philharmonic’s programs at the Hollywood Bowl, as well as the Green Umbrella (new music) series at Walt Disney Concert Hall.
+The Artistic Administrator, reporting to the Vice President, Artistic Planning, is responsible for programming and administration of the LA Philharmonic’s programs at the Hollywood Bowl, as well as the Green Umbrella (new music) series at Walt Disney Concert Hall.
 Additionally, this position will produce concerts and special projects as assigned across all series.
-This position also assists the Director of Artistic Planning with the full range of programming presented by the LA Philharmonic Association including: Winter Subscription programs, galas, recitals, visiting orchestras, community and education concerts, and festivals.
+This position also assists Vice President, Artistic Planning with the full range of programming presented by the LA Philharmonic Association including: Winter Subscription programs, galas, recitals, visiting orchestras, community and education concerts, and festivals.